Parental Responsibility – have you got consent for travelling as a single parent with children?

 Details of Viberts’ Notary Public services:

-Advocate Charles Thacker is a Notary Public at Viberts.
-There are two ways in which you can request your required document to be notarised and the costs vary depending on which option you choose:
+There are two ways in which you can request your required document to be notarised and the costs will vary depending on the option you choose:

 - 1. You may draft the document yourself, however, please ensure that you send a copy of the draft document to one of our administration team ahead of your appointment for proofreading – £40 + GST; or

 - 2. You can pay extra to have one of our administration team draft the document for you – basic fee of £40 + GST plus additional charge dependent on the type of content you wish to be included in the document.

 Once you have completed the above, you will then need to arrange for both parents to attend the appointment with the Notary Public.
 Both parents will need to bring their ID, a copy of the child(ren)’s birth certificate; and/or a copy of the child(ren)’s ID.

 To arrange an appointment with Zoe or Charles, please call 01534 632205 or email: email@example.com